dharma-eng/Tiramisu/docs/Specification.md

 # Block Production

-Dharma Labs will produce successive blocks off-chain, incorporating transactions submitted to its API and transactions submitted on-chain.
+The block producer will produce successive blocks off-chain, incorporating transactions submitted to its API and transactions submitted on-chain.

 **Hard Transaction Retrieval**

-Immediately before processing a block, Dharma will query the peg contract for new hard transactions which have been submitted since the last query it made.
+Immediately before processing a block, the operator will query the peg contract for new hard transactions which have been submitted since the last query it made.
 A configurable parameter in the blockchain software `MAX_HARD_TRANSACTIONS` identifies the maximum number of hard transactions that the chain will execute in a given block.
 This parameter is not subject to any kind of fraud proof and is not stored anywhere on-chain, as it is only used to restrict the amount of gas spent per block submission.

 **Soft Transaction Queue**

-Dharma will maintain an off-chain API by which users of the l2 chain can submit "soft" transactions.
+The operator will maintain an off-chain API by which users of the l2 chain can submit "soft" transactions.
 When a soft transaction is submitted, a basic integrity check will be used to ensure the transaction is at least possibly valid: this check entails verifying that the encoding matches the transaction type and that it has a valid signature, but not that the transaction is actually valid according to the current state of the blockchain, as it could _become_ valid based on other transactions which will be executed first.

 The L2 blockchain software will retrieve the current set of pending soft transactions from the queue, up to some per-block limit, and combine them with the hard transactions to make the full set of transactions which will be placed in the block.